ahara/kaggle_otto/README.md

 * Regularized Greedy Forest
 * Linear model

-However only top four kind of algorithms were used.
-To build final ensemble.
+However only top four kind of algorithms were used to build final ensemble.

-You can find more information on my [blog](http://blog.aicry.com/kaggle-otto-group-product-classification-challenge/)
+You can find more information on my [blog](http://blog.aicry.com/kaggle-otto-group-product-classification-challenge/).